 Sunset Beach Oahu is another Best of Oahu highlight and a beautiful surfing mecca not to be missed after making your rounds at Waimea Bay and the Banzai Pipeline!
 It’s a great Oahu Beach to watch big-wave surfers in action during the wintertime.
 Then come back in the summertime when the waves go flat, and Sunset Beach State Park gives way to a new scene for some amazing snorkeling in Oahu.
 But above all, visit Sunset Beach for its name and reputation…breathtaking which will easily rival some of the best sunsets in Hawaii!

 Located just past the famous Banzai Pipeline that resides on Ehukai Beach, is another 2 mile stretch of sand, which is home to beautiful Sunset Beach Hawaii.
-Sunset Beach State Park, is one of the few long stretches of sand that you drive right next to along Kamehameha Highway.
+Sunset Beach State Park, is one of the few long stretches of sand that you get to drive right next to, traveling along the Kamehameha Highway.

 Beach challenges big-wave surfers who try to conquer these